US Made Supply

 • Pest control and cleaning service fleets

-Check your door jamb sticker for the actual GVWR — if it's 10,001 lbs or more, you need a fire extinguisher, DOT number, and annual inspection.
-A 2.5 lb ABC extinguisher fits behind the seat or mounts to the partition wall.
-See our service vehicle extinguisher sizing guide.
+Check your door jamb sticker for the actual GVWR.
+If it reads 10,001 lbs or more, you need a USDOT number, annual DOT inspection, reflective triangles, and a fire extinguisher.
+A 2.5 lb ABC unit fits behind the seat or mounts to the partition wall.
+See fire extinguisher requirements for service vehicles.

 Not sure if your vehicle qualifies?